Zannatul-Naim/DSA-Java/README.md

 # Algorithms-Java
-Algorithms in Java and Implementation.
+Data Structure and Algorithms in Java and Implementation.